Skip to content

 Check your email inbox regularly for any updates.
 If you do not respond by the date we give you, we'll assume you’re not interested in studying at UEL and will cancel your application.

-Or Live chat: Click the live chat icon in the bottom right of the screen.
+Or Live chat: Click the live chat icon at the bottom of the screen.

 You can accept your offer from UEL by replying to our offer email.